Ancient Greek philosophers first

 radioactive material from an installation.

-radioactive materials confined within the installation.
+significant quantities of radioactive materials confined within the

-accidents did not function as intended.
+prevent accidents did not function as intended.

 Glossary of Nuclear Science